VincentJ711/gce-elastic-docker/README.md

   - `hsize` the heap size in MB you want to give to Elasticsearch. see [here](https://www.elastic.co/guide/en/elasticsearch/guide/master/heap-sizing.html)
   - `khsize[512]` the max heap size in MB you want to give to your Kibana NodeJS process. this is the value for V8's `NODE_OPTIONS=--max-old-space-size`.
   - `max_map_count[262144]` see [here](https://www.elastic.co/guide/en/elasticsearch/guide/master/_file_descriptors_and_mmap.html)
-  - `env[{}]` any Elasticsearch environment variables you want set along w/ their values.
+  - `env[{}]` any Elasticsearch/Kibana Docker environment variables you want set along w/ their values.
 You should only read from this.
 You should not write to this directly.
 To write to this, use `BaseNode.prototype.set_env` instead.
   - `labels[{}]` any labels you want set on the VM instance. note, `ged` is reserved; its used by this package to identify VMs this package has made. also note, you can only set labels on create. you cannot change labels or update them later. the reason for this is due to the nature of the `gcloud beta compute instances update-container` command. currently, it does not allow you to set environment variables/labels at the same time. updating a container should only be one command. by splitting it into two commands, you run the risk of label/environment variable inconsistency if by rare chance one of the gcloud update calls fail.
   - `zone` the GCE zone you want to place this nodes VM in.
   - `mtype` the GCE machine type you want to use for this nodes VM.